hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 You must use our sandbox environment and Trader Test to test the compatibility of your software with CTC Traders API v2.0.

-#### Test Support API

-[CTC Traders Test Support API v2.0](/api-documentation/docs/api/service/common-transit-convention-traders-test-support/2.0) enables you to inject transit movement notifications as if they have been sent by the NCTS from a customs office of departure or destination.

-You must make requests to the CTC Traders Test Support API in JSON format.
-The API injects messages in XML format.

-For more information, see [CTC Traders Test Support API v2.0 reference](/api-documentation/docs/api/service/common-transit-convention-traders-test-support/2.0/oas/page).

 #### Trader Test

 Trader Test is a test environment that simulates both automated responses and real-life experience where NCTS support staff do the tasks of Border Force personnel.
 When your testing requires a manual response, NCTS support staff will perform the live manual steps of the process.
 This simulates and tests a full real-life journey from start to finish for you.